-STE’s Holiday Editor, Tony Taylor, reports on his experiences driving around Mallorca.
+STE’s Holiday Editor, Tony Taylor, reports on his experiences driving a hire car around Mallorca.

 My wife and I had not been to Mallorca for 25 years.
 We had young children at that time, so spent holidays in hotels with a pool and near a beach!
 Consequently, despite having visited many times, we had never seen much of the island.